Soviet hospital ship Armenia: Sinking

 Armenia's status as a hospital ship was jeopardized.
 Though her sides and top were painted with large red cross symbols, she had light anti-aircraft armament, had previously transported troops and military stores, and, on the morning of 7 November, was traveling with military escort, inadequate though it was.

-At 11:30, about 25 mi from Yalta, Armenia was attacked by a Heinkel He 111 medium bomber of 1.Staffel (Lufttorpedo)/KG 28, which dropped two torpedoes.
+At 11:30, about 25 mi from Yalta, Armenia was attacked by a Heinkel He 111 medium bomber of 1.Staffel (Lufttorpedo)/KG 28, under the command of Ernst-August Roth, which dropped two torpedoes.
 One torpedo missed; the other scored a direct hit.
 The ship broke in two and sank within four minutes.
 Only eight people were rescued.

 Even by the lowest estimate of about 5,000 dead, the sinking of Armenia remains the deadliest maritime disaster in Russian and Soviet history.
 In terms of loss of life in the sinking of a single ship, it is often listed as third worst in world history, after the sinking of the Wilhelm Gustloff and the Goya, German naval ships transporting military personnel and civilian refugees, which were torpedoed by Soviet submarines in the Baltic Sea in 1945.

 In 2014, an Australian company GeoResonance claimed to have located the hulk of Armenia in 2005 at a depth of 520m, using an undisclosed remote sensing technique.
 However this claim has not been substantiated.
-All three of her Adzharia-class sister ships were also lost during the war.
+All four of the Armenia's sister ships were sunk in the war.

 In 2020 the Russian Geographical Society claimed to have located the hulk of Armenia.